pavacicp/fooGame/README.md

 ### To do:
 - StateMachine
     - function for generating new states and destroying old ones if needed
+    - boolean for destroying state when current state requests creating new one
 - Intro State
     - add timer to change intro images
-    - handle input (esc to skip intro state cancel)
+    - handle input (esc to skip intro state)
 - Game State
     - std::unique_ptr<Level> level;
 - Levels